UNINETTSigma2/documentation/newjobs/saga_job_scripts.md

 process getting 10 cpus.
 All in all, that will be two whole nodes on Saga.

-A _normal_ job is allocated the requested cpus and memory exclusively, but shares nodes with other jobs.
+All jobs on Saga are allocated the requested cpus and memory exclusively, but share nodes with other jobs.
 Also note that they are bound to the cpu cores they are allocated.
 However, the tasks and threads are free to use all cores the job has access to on the node.

 Note that the more restrictive one is in specifying how tasks are placed on nodes, the longer the job might have to wait in the job